 within CSIT; develop graph-theory based algorithms for identifying exercise

-patterns and influences among participants in events; and develop social connection
+patterns and influences among participants in events; and discover social connection

 patterns from social networks.